2-5-perceivers/flutter-master-detail-flow/README.md

 ```

 ## Creating custom flow parts

-The logic of the flow has been splitted among widgets and the MDController.
-The default MDScaffold builts a scaffold that inside uses a MDFlowView wrapped in a MDController context.
-The MDFlowView is responsabile for displaying the two panels and wrapping the Details panel or page in a DetailsPanelProvider.
-The DetailsPanelProvider is used by the details pages to know if they are shown as standalone pages or panels, and if shown as panels, the captured backgroundColor for the panel.
+The logic is divided among `MDScaffold`, `MDController`, `MDFlowView`, and `DetailsPanelProvider`.
+The default `MDScaffold` uses a `MDFlowView` wrapped in a `MDController` to manage the display of the master and detail panels..
 For more information about every piece and how you can rewrite them read the documentation.

-[`MDScaffold` + `MDController`] -> [`MDFlowView` + `DetailsPanelProvider`] -> `DetailsPageScaffold/DetailsPanelSliverList/Custom`
+### Key components
+* `MDScaffold`: Handles layout.
+* `MDController`: Manages state.
+* `MDFlowView`: Displays master-detail panels.
+* `DetailsPanelProvider`: Supplies detail pages with information like background color and view mode.

 ## Using MDController & DetailsPanelProvider